 The semi-vegetarian diet has not been studied in ulcerative colitis patients.
 Clinical trials are needed to determine if it may be beneficial.

-However, given newer research linking high meat intake with ulcerative colitis, it’s likely to become a research focus.
+However, given newer evidence linking high meat intake with ulcerative colitis, it’s likely to become a research focus.

 The Maker’s Diet (also called the Bible Diet) allows only unprocessed and organic foods and specific supplements.

 It’s become a popular topic in online IBD support forums because its creator claims the diet cured his Crohn’s disease.

 There have been no studies on the diet to date.
 The United States Food and Drug Administration issued a warning about the supplements, which are sold through the diet creator’s website.